siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 - time evolution is generated by curls,
 - electric and magnetic components rotate into one another,
-- divergence-free constraints are preserved.
+- divergence-free constraints are preserved by construction.

-This is not an arbitrary historical choice.
+This is not a historical accident.

-It is the simplest way to move a divergence-free pattern through space while respecting continuity.
+It is the simplest way to describe the motion of divergence-free energy patterns through space while respecting continuity.

 ---

 ## Closing the logical loop explicitly

-This closes the logical loop completely:
+This completes the argument without gaps:

 - continuity constrains energy bookkeeping,
 - divergence-free structure constrains allowable geometry,
-- curl-based evolution is the minimal way to move such structure,
+- curl-based evolution is the minimal way to move such geometry,
 - Maxwell dynamics implements exactly this evolution.

-Nothing is left implicit.
+No additional assumptions are required.

 ---